More and more people are understanding the connection. The connection between how we build our homes and Earth’s well-being.

-The benefits of building green homes are numerous and experts usually divide them into three different categories: environmental, economic and social.
-Let’s see how these green strategies maximise economic, environmental and social performance.
+The benefits of building green homes consequently are many.
+So experts usually divide them into three different categories: environmental, economic and social.
+Likewise let’s see how these green strategies maximise economic, environmental and social performance.

-Are you aware of the fact that buildings are responsible for approximately 40 percent of carbon emissions?
-Unlike renewable energy sources (wind and solar power for example), the production of fossil fuel electricity is releasing pollutants, contributing to global warming and numerous issues that accompany it.
+Are you aware of the fact that buildings are responsible for about 40 percent of carbon emissions?
+Unlike renewable energy sources (wind and solar power for example), producing fossil fuel electricity is releasing pollutants.
+All as a result contributing to global warming.
+Plus all the many issues that go with it.

-As green homes are built with less embodied energy, less greenhouse gases are emitted into the atmosphere.
-It would be possible to prevent further environmental damage if only more builders and homeowners opted for sustainable building.
-Using alternative sources of energy and saving water is easy with additions such as solar panels and rainwater tanks.
+As green homes building with less embodied energy, less greenhouse gases emit into the atmosphere.
+Therefore it would be possible to prevent further environmental damage.
+Only if more builders and homeowners opted for sustainable building.
+Using alternative sources of energy and saving water is so easy with additions.
+Additions such as solar panels and rainwater tanks.

-Green homes are also responsible for reducing waste as sustainable building is focused on reusing materials and deconstruction, instead of demolition and construction from the start.
-Finally, green homes are built to last.
-Increasing durability by using construction materials that last results in reducing a significant amount of waste over time.
+Furthermore, green homes are also responsible for reducing waste as sustainable building.
+Green home building focusing on reusing materials and deconstruction.
+That’s instead of demolition and construction from the start.
+Finally, green homes building to last.
+Because increasing durability by using construction materials that last results.
+Results in reducing a significant amount of waste over time.

-Most people are mistaken thinking that sustainable building must be expensive.
+Most people are mistaken thinking that sustainable building is expensive.
 The truth is that green homes don’t necessarily have to be more expensive than regular ones.
-Even if there are some additional costs, future savings are tenfold.
+Even if there are some more costs, future savings are tenfold.

 Green design provides energy efficiency that leads to tangible reductions in operation costs.
-Therefore, there is no need to worry about additional project costs – reductions in monthly water and energy bills should make up for the investment.
+Therefore, there is no need to worry about extra project costs.
+Think reductions in monthly water and energy bills.
+Because that should make up for the investment.

 Increased health and comfort represent the social benefits of green homes.
 This is not surprising as green builders use natural and non-toxic materials and products in construction such as formaldehyde-free flooring and carpeting.
 Healthy air ventilation, natural lighting, stable temperature and insulation play an important part in occupants’ health and all these factors increase human productivity and well-being.